Launch rate

 Choose RoleWorth if

-- You want a decision layer before resume matching and tracking.
+• You want to score jobs before resume matching and tracking.

 Choose another tool if